03 January, 2017

 "May I help you?"
 He said with a heavy accent as he slowly pronounced each word.

-"Ah yes, my good man you may.
-I be Gabriel O'Sullivan from the news to interview his lady and Lordship.
+"Ah, yes, my good man, you may.
+I be Gabriel O'Sullivan from the news to interview his Lady and Lordship.
 I believe I am expected."

 "Come through."
 Said the deep voice as he opened the creaking door wider.

-"I be sorry but I be lost, I be the reporter . . . " but she cut me off with a relieved smile and told me to "come this way."
+"I'm sorry, but I'm lost.
+I'm the reporter . . . " But she cut me off with a relieved smile and told me to "come this way."

-After pleasantries were over the old man asked if I'd like his chair, and seeing there were no other chairs I told him I'd been cramped in the car for so long, standing for me would be just fine.
+After the pleasantries were over, the old man asked if I'd like his chair, and seeing there were no other chairs, I told him I'd been cramped in the car for so long, standing for me would be just fine.
 And why do you ask?
 Because that thing that took me by surprise was a copper soaker tub.
 Oh yes, R. Linda, they had a tub pulled up in front of the fireplace, the two chairs on either side.
 You'd think a pie crust table would have fit the bill better, but no, no, it was a copper tub one would bathe in.

 Photo: courtesy of stylehive.com